neuroinformatics-unit/gsoc/GSoC-2025/BrainGlobe:Add to BrainGlobe's data visualization tools (Kirato Yoshihara).md

 - **Synopsis**

-  This project aims to extend the powerful visualization capabilities of brainrender by integrating it with the widely-used napari image viewer.
-The goal is to make atlas-registered brain data visualization accessible to users without programming expertise.
-This is important because it democratizes access to advanced neuroimaging tools, fostering broader collaboration and enhancing data reproducibility in the open source community.
-The deliverables include the napari widget implementation, comprehensive tests for the new functionality, and detailed documentation, all of which will empower researchers and enthusiasts to leverage high-quality brain data more efficiently.
+This project integrates brainrender with the napari image viewer to enable atlas-registered brain data visualization for non-programmers.
+By combining these tools, it democratizes advanced neuroimaging capabilities, fostering collaboration and enhancing reproducibility in open source research.

-- **Implementation**

-  A bullet point list with **minimal set of deliverables**:
+- **Minimal set of deliverables**

   - A Python implementation of a napari widget that allows users to download and visualize atlas-registered data.
-  - Tests to cover any added functionality.
+  - Tests and documentation to cover any added functionality.
-  - Documentation for the new functionality.
-  - Preparation of mid-term and final reports.

 - **Implementation timeline**